yuli091280/Endurance/readme.md

 A pyqt-6 GUI app to visualize various data pertaining to race walking from a sqlite database.

+## Features

+- Graphing LOC (lost of contact) data
+- Inspect various data points on the graph for more info
+- Export graph as either jpeg and pdf

 ## Setup

 Make sure you have python3.11 installed, then: